perdidor/Arduino-MDB-UART/README.md

 Docs folder contains manuals for operating device with firmware included.

 # HOW CAN I USE IT?
 It's for connecting PC or other computer with "usual" 8-bit COM port ("Master", "VMC") to MDB devices (slaves such as coin charger, bill validator etc...), to control these devices and receive messages from them.
 It's NOT for emulating coin charger or something like it (for these purposes you'll need another adapter).
+It's NOT for MDB sniffing, schematics will differ too, due MDB lines are optoisolated current loops.
 See user manual for actual supported device list.

 # Get Started